 - Teaching in the add-on endorsement area after earning the endorsement (partial assignments accepted); and

 - Teaching in a Washington State K-12 public school after earning the endorsement.

-The Promissory Note includes further necessary details about the teaching service obligation.
-We recommend familiarizing yourself with this document thoroughly in order to earn loan forgiveness and avoid repayment of the remaining loan principal, interest, and fees.
+The Promissory Note includes further details about the teaching service obligation, in order to earn loan forgiveness and avoid repayment of the remaining loan principal, interest, and fees.
 Contact WSAC directly with questions regarding loan forgiveness.

 When should I apply?

 Since the endorsement add-on must be completed within two years of the award payment date, applying when your program is underway or will start in the near future is an ideal timeline.
 Candidates who don’t complete their program within two years run the risk of loan repayment.